 Greg Proops: You were talking about digging a tunnel before...

-Defied in Red Dead Redemption.
-When talking to his wife about Bonnie, who saved his life, John Marston quickly notices her jealously, and wisely stops digging and starts giving her compliments.
+- Defied in Red Dead Redemption.
+When talking to his wife about Bonnie, who saved his life, John Marston quickly notices her jealousy, and wisely stops digging and starts giving her compliments.